anirudhlanka98/log_enc/README.md

 small_cir_gen.py is used to generate multiple small circuits.
 It creates a new bench file with the name <small-"i".bench> where i increments based on the existency of the file with the same name in the same directory.
 The format to run is: python cir_gen.py <no_of_circuits>

-dataset_gen.py takes in the bench file and generates a dataset used for training a Graph Convolution Network.
+dataset_gen.py takes in all the bench files in the directory and generates a dataset used for training a Graph Convolution Network.